In today’s work climate, it is not unusual for a company to require one or more of its employees to travel and lodge away from home for work.

 Continuous Employment: An Exception

-While this was an important ruling for any worker required to travel and lodge away from home, it was not an absolute.
+While this was an important ruling for any worker required to travel and lodge away from home, it was not absolute.

 The Georgia Court of Appeals recently made a ruling that significantly narrowed the applicability of this rule.